Donating precious energy to others is what is overlooked way too often, especially on the so-called spiritual path, in my opinion.

 Quran on personal responsibility

-No one can do that (change what is within) apart from ourselves, not even Allah/God, so why seek on the outside?
+No one can do that (change what is within) apart from ourselves, not even Allah/God (if you believe in God), so why seek on the outside?

 Jiddu Krishnamurti on personal responsibility